TeaganLong/vegetables/README.md

 # vegetables
-This are my favorite vegetables
+These are my favorite vegetables:
-My favorite vegetable is broccoli
+Broccoli
+Carrots
+Potatoes